rwischinski/CompilePiGui/README.md

 # CompilePiGui
  Python GUI for CompilePi (http://http://comfiletech.com/linux-panel-pc/) to display status/control CP-IO22-A4-2 - Digital & Analog IO Board.

+ ComfilePi is an industrial Panel PC, using Raspberry's Compute module.

  Also successfully tested (but not included in executable): Modbus RTU Client, using ComfilePi's RS485 port.
  Single file executable (ComfileGPIO) created with pyinstaller.
  Runs as full screen when launched. <ESC> to exit full screen mode.